WHAT LICENSE IS REQUIRED?

 When I wrote this in May 2021, SIX states required a Commercial driver’s license for vehicles over 26,000 pounds and one more required it if you’re over 45’ regardless of GVWR.
 There are TEN additional states that require more than a Class C license.

-Read Part 3 of this Blog series and we’ll walk you through the process of sending off for yours.
+Read Part 3 of this Blog series or watch Part 1 & 2 of our video series (Part 2 below) and we’ll walk you through the process of sending off for yours.